deaneyang/blog/_posts/2021-06-09-MemoriesOfChern.md

 different.
 I didn’t know what to do.
 I went to see Chern and asked him how to handle this situation.
 Chern said that the best way would be to write a joint paper, but that I should wait until the professor suggests it.
-He also told me that if the professor does not suggest it with a few months, I should go ahead, write it up, and publish it.
+He also told me that if the professor does not suggest it within a few months, I should go ahead, write it up, and publish it.
 And that’s what I did.
 This was one of my best results.
 Of course, the professor in question was upset, because he and all of his students had been working on it for several years.